eea/Products.MailArchive/README.rst

 --------------------

-    MailArchive is a product that can let the browse a mail archive in Unix MBOX format.
+    MailArchive is a product that can let the browse a mail archive in Unix MBOX format or connect to an IMAP account.
 The product resyncronises every ten minutes when the mail files change.
 It is therefore maintenance free.
     The product is tested on Zope 2.12, but can be made to work on Zope 2.6.

 How to use it